onamkrverma/Okv-Photogram/README.md

  - This instagram clone is built with React js and Firebase v9

 ## Features of this clone
- - User can login and signup with email-password authentication
+ - User can login and signup with email-password authentication or login with facebook
  - User can post a image with caption
  - User can do like and comments on any post
  - Multipage layout (home and explore page)